helium/helium-packet-router/docs/routing.md

 4. Set `max_copies`, maximum number of copies bought by HPR.
 Ex: if an uplink is seen by multiple hotspots, how many copies of that packet will be purchased.
 5. Set `active`, enable and disable route.

-#### EUIs
+#### Joins / EUIs

 *[What are EUIS?](https://www.thethingsnetwork.org/docs/lorawan/addressing/)*

 Device EUI and App EUI (aka EUIs) can be managed via the [update_euis service](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L686).
-These are usually handled by the LNS.
-Helium's Router/Console already supports it and Chirpstack work is in progress.
+These are usually handled by the LNS. *Helium's Router/Console already supports it and Chirpstack work is in progress.*

 **Note: any LNS or other entities that need to modify Routes or other need to be allowed to do so via the [delegate keys](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L53).
 Each service in the proto file should [list the permission](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L641).
 This allows for programtic update without need for OUI owner to do everything manually.**

-#### DevAddr Ranges
+#### Uplinks / DevAddr Ranges

 A [DevAddr Range]([start_addr](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L59)) is a is a combination of `start_addr` and an `end_addr` that allow Routes to be confined to a specific range.
 Fox example, if my OUI is contained from `16#00000001` to `16#0000000A`, I could create 2 Routes:
 1. Route 1: `16#00000001` to `16#00000005`